blashernandez98/holbertonschool-printf/README.md

 | %%       | A % followed by another % will print a single %. |

 ## Return value
-On success _printf() returns the number of characters sent to stdout.
+On success _printf() returns the number of characters printed to stdout excluding the terminating null byte ('\0').<br>
 On failure it returns -1.